 - Advance the Clinical Development of our Lead Product Candidates: Our most advanced drug candidate, marzeptacog alfa (activated), for the treatment of hemophilia and to facilitate surgery in hemophilia, has completed a Phase 1 clinical trial evaluating safety and tolerability as well as pharmacokinetics, pharmacodynamics and coagulation activity.
-We expect that we will advance marzeptacog alfa (activated) into the Phase 2 portion of a Phase 2/3 subcutaneous dosing clinical efficacy trial in individuals with hemophilia A or B with an inhibitor in the fourth quarter of 2017.
-In addition, we expect that our collaborator ISU Abxis will initiate a Phase 1/2 subcutaneous dosing clinical trial of CB 2679d/ISU304, our next-generation Factor IX drug candidate in individuals with hemophilia B, in the second quarter of 2017, and clinical data is expected in the second half of 2017. - Leverage Existing Strategic Factor IX Collaboration: We have established a strategic collaboration with ISU Abxis for its CB 2679d/ISU304 program.
+We expect that we will advance marzeptacog alfa (activated) into the Phase 2 portion of a Phase 2/3 subcutaneous dosing clinical efficacy trial in individuals with hemophilia A or B with an inhibitor in 2017.
+In addition, we expect that our collaborator ISU Abxis will initiate a Phase 1/2 subcutaneous dosing clinical trial of CB 2679d/ISU304, our next-generation Factor IX drug candidate in individuals with hemophilia B, in the second quarter of 2017. - Leverage Existing Strategic Factor IX Collaboration: We have established a strategic collaboration with ISU Abxis for its CB 2679d/ISU304 program.
 We are entitled to up front and milestone payments and have retained worldwide commercialization rights, except for ISU Abxis' right of first refusal for commercialization rights in South Korea, and subject to a future profit sharing arrangement.
-We believe our Factor IX collaboration contributes to our ability to advance our Factor IX product candidate through clinical development. - Build a Hemostasis Franchise: We intend to build on our recent clinical and preclinical success in Factor VIIa and Factor IX by advancing our Factor VIIa program into the Phase 2 portion of a Phase 2/3 subcutaneous dosing clinical efficacy trial in the fourth quarter of 2017.
+We believe our Factor IX collaboration contributes to our ability to advance our Factor IX product candidate through clinical development. - Build a Hemostasis Franchise: We intend to build on our recent clinical and preclinical success in Factor VIIa and Factor IX by advancing our Factor VIIa program into the Phase 2 portion of a Phase 2/3 subcutaneous dosing clinical efficacy trial in 2017.
 The combination of the wholly owned Factor VIIa product candidate entering a Phase 2/3 clinical efficacy trial and the Factor IX product candidate entering a Phase 1/2 clinical trial may allow us to build a strong hemostasis franchise.